reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-calcite-hcl.rst

     Consider using class `EquilibriumSolver`_ instead of method ``equilibrate`` when a sequence of chemical equilibrium calculations are needed for increased performance.
-The method ``equilibrate`` is a convenient function for solving chemical equilibrium problems that has some overhead (e.g., an object of class `EquilibriumSolver`_ is created in each call).
+The method ``equilibrate`` is a convenient function for solving chemical equilibrium problems, but has some overhead (e.g., an object of class `EquilibriumSolver`_ is created in each call).

 Setting the initial mass of calcite
 -----------------------------------

 To simulate the kinetic dissolution of calcite in the aqueous fluid we defined before, we need to specify its initial amount.
-Below, set set the initial mass of species ``Calcite`` to 100 g.
+Below, we set the initial mass of species ``Calcite`` to 100 g.

 .. literalinclude:: ../../../../demos/python/demo-kineticpath-calcite-hcl.py